arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 include_in_index: false
 ---

-## A tale of 2 coupling types
+## A Tale Of 2 Coupling Types

-`parsePerson` delegates the parsing of GUIDs, strings and dates to external functions.
-We think that this makes it decoupled from the parsing logic of the specif fields.
-And this is so true.

-Yet, the code we just obtained clearly shows that some problems still exist.
-You should have grasped why by now, and realized that there are in fact 2 types of coupling:
+The `parsePerson` function delegates the parsing of GUIDs, strings and dates to external functions.
+We think that this decouples it from of the parsing logic of the specific fields.
+While this is indeed the case, the code we just obtained clearly shows that some problems remain.
+By now, you should have guessed why; there are in fact 2 types of coupling:

 - A function can be coupled with *the logic* of other components.
 This cannot be our case: `parsePerson` does not even know how GUIDs